Off the shelves boards

 OpenMQTTGateway is not closed to one board or type of board, by using the power of the Arduino framework and libraries that are cross compatibles it let you many choice of hardware, from an Arduino UNO to an ESP32.

-You can take a look to the components sheet to have a view of supported boards and components
+You can take a look to the OpenMQTTGateway compatible website (opens new window) to have a view of the supported boards (opens new window).

-Here is some information to find the board suitable for your need, you have the choice between wifi, ethernet and off the shelves devices:
+Here is some information to find the board suitable for your need, you have the choice between off the shelves boards and DIY setup.

-'(*)' So as to extend the number of RF protocols supported by the Sonoff RF Bridge you can apply an hardware hack, this way you will be able to use Pilight or RF2 gateway.
+'(*)' So as to extend the number of RF protocols supported by the Sonoff RF Bridge you can apply a hardware hack (opens new window), this way you will be able to use RFm Pilight or RF2 gateway.